Dear readers of ADxS.org, please forgive the disruption.

 4.2.
 Stress benefits of inhibition problems / impulse control problems

-In contrast, under extreme stress - in fight or flight - it is sometimes simply necessary for survival to make decisions very quickly.We are the descendants of those who were at least not the slowest in hitting or running away.
+On the other hand, under extreme stress - in fight or flight - it is sometimes simply necessary for survival to make decisions very quickly.we are the descendants of those who were at least not the slowest at hitting or running away.
 We have inherited from the winners (the survivors) their stress response that extreme stress turns off the PFC because faster reactions are advantageous in fight or flight.

 4.3.
-Stress benefits of distractibility, task switching problems, and attention problems
+Stress benefits of distractibility, task switching problems and attention problems

 If there are no such existence-threatening stressors, it is easier to focus attention on things that are not relevant to survival.